 spreg.GM_Lag_Regimes¶

-- class spreg.GM_Lag_Regimes(y, x, regimes, yend=None, q=None, w=None, w_lags=1, slx_lags=0, lag_q=True, robust='white', gwk=None, sig2n_k=False, spat_diag=True, spat_impacts='simple', constant_regi='many', cols2regi='all', regime_lag_sep=False, regime_err_sep=False, cores=False, vm=False, name_y=None, name_x=None, name_yend=None, name_q=None, name_regimes=None, name_w=None, name_gwk=None, name_ds=None, latex=False, hard_bound=False)[source]¶
+- class spreg.GM_Lag_Regimes(y, x, regimes, yend=None, q=None, w=None, w_lags=1, slx_lags=0, slx_vars='all', lag_q=True, robust='white', gwk=None, sig2n_k=False, spat_diag=True, spat_impacts='simple', constant_regi='many', cols2regi='all', regime_lag_sep=False, regime_err_sep=False, cores=False, vm=False, name_y=None, name_x=None, name_yend=None, name_q=None, name_regimes=None, name_w=None, name_gwk=None, name_ds=None, latex=False, hard_bound=False)[source]¶

 Spatial two stage least squares (S2SLS) with regimes; [Ans88]